13 Amazing Benefits Of Carrots For Your Health

 Excess consumption of carrots can be toxic.
 Carrots may interact with some medications such as acitretin (Soriatane) and isotretinoin (Accutane) for the treatment of psoriasis and acne (25), (26).
 People on these medications may be required to limit their intake of carrots.

-Some people are allergic to carrots (27).
+Some people may experience carrot allergies (27).
 This may trigger swelling and breathing-related issues.
-Sometimes, it leads to anaphylaxis, a severe allergic shock (28).
+Sometimes, it can also lead to anaphylaxis, a severe allergic shock (28).

 Infographic: Must-Know Facts About Carrots